Installing Python Packages¶

 Be sure to replace /path/to/virtual/environment with the actual path to your virtual environment.

-Usually loading an anaconda module and then running source activate myenv will work to activate a conda or mamba environment in a job script (as shown above).
+Usually loading the miniforge module and then running source activate myenv will work to activate a conda or mamba environment in a job script (as shown above).

 If this doesn't work sometimes adding eval "$(conda shell.bash hook)" in the line before activating the environment will make it work: